Detection and Estimation of Local Signals: Discussion.

 \section{Discussion.}

-We have studied several score statistics to detect local signals in the form of changes of level, slope, or (in the online Supplement) the autoregressive coefficient.
-To segment the observations, we consider two ``bottom up'' methods patterned after the methods of multiple change-point segmentation in \cite{FaLSi18} and one ``top down'' method, defined in (\ref{2locusstatist}).
+We have studied score statistics to detect local signals in the form of changes of level, slope, or (in the online Supplement) the autoregressive coefficient.
+To segment the observations, we consider two ``bottom up'' methods patterned after the methods of multiple change-point segmentation in \cite{FaLSi20} and one new ``top down'' method, defined in (\ref{2locusstatist}).
+The three methods have different strengths and weaknesses.
+Although both bottom up methods can be applied algorithmically, it appears to us that satisfactory segmentations often require some judgment regarding the appropriate number of changes and their locations.
+The method Seq can be applied sequentially if it is important to detect a change in slope quickly after its occurrence.

+Asymptotic approximations for false positive error probabilities for the three methods appear to be new.
+For the bottom up methods the approximations involve random fields that are differentiable in one coordinate, but not differentiable in others.
+Both the statistic that tests for at most one change and (\ref{2locusstatist}) can be used to obtain confidence regions.

 Estimation of the nuisance parameters, $\rho$ and $\sigma^2$, pose special problems.
 For the bottom up methods, in examining an interval of observations for possible change-points, intercept, level, slope and variance of the process are estimated locally, i.e., using only the data from the interval under consideration.
 For the autoregressive coefficient, our theory suggests using the (global) maximum likelihood estimator estimator under the hypothesis of no change.
-Since this estimator can be badly biased and result in a loss of power when there are change-points, we also consider {\sl ad hoc} methods based on examination of different parts of the data.
-For use of (\ref{2locusstatist}), which estimates of $\sigma^2$ based on the (usually long) interval being searched, a possible method for dealing with variance heterogeneity arising from the early part of the data is to discard initial segments of varying length and consider the stability of the results obtained.
+Since this estimator can be badly biased and result in a loss of power when there are change-points, especially multiple change-points, we also consider {\sl ad hoc} methods based on estimation from different parts of the data or on an arbitrary choice that it may be appropriate to change after subsequent analysis.

-The multiple regression analsis suggested in Section 3.1, based on the assumption that detected break-points are correct, allows us to see if our segmentation is reasonable, estimate the magnitude of the detected signals, and reconsider our chosen value of $\rho$ to see if we have used one that is too small.
-In most examples, it appears that we have used a larger value than necessary, which may result in a loss of power in the case of a large discrepancy.
+The multiple regression analsis suggested in Section 3.1, based on the assumption that detected break-points are correct, allows us to see if our segmentation is reasonable, estimate the magnitude of the detected changes, and reconsider our chosen value of $\rho$, if it appears that our original choice was inappropriate.